 The settings you use should help you run the game as well as you can without impacting the visual look of the game.

-How to Optimize Overwatch
+How to Optimize the Best Overwatch 2 Settings

 To optimize Overwatch, you should make sure you’re running the best Overwatch settings possible, and that your entire PC is optimized to run the game as well as possible.
 These are some other tips to optimize overwatch: